geckolang/gecko/README.md

 - `@inline`: Marks a function as _inline_.
 This will cause the compiler to inline the function, which may result in a performance gain.
 - `@export`: Marks a function to be exported externally.
 Its named will not be mangled.
 - `@no_discard`: The result of the function must be used, otherwise a warning will be issued.
-- `@tail_recursive`: Marks a recursive function to be validated for tail-recursion.
+- `@tail_rec`: Marks a recursive function to be validated for tail-recursion.
 In case that the function cannot be validated to be tail-recursive, an error will be issued.
 This is useful to prevent possible stack overflow exceptions caused by logic errors.
 - `@calling_convention(str)`: Specifies the calling convention of an extern function.
 Attaching this attribute to a non-extern function will result in an error.